Last Updated on 18 February 2026 by Cycloscope

 Choosing a bicycle touring route for Bali

-This whole loop turned out to be very beautiful but tough, it’s 250 km and we cycled it in 6 days.
+This whole loop turned out to be very beautiful but tough; it’s 250 km, and we cycled it in 6 days.

 Bikepacking Bali – Stage 1: From Ubud to Batur Lake (37km)

 To reach Lake Batur, the highest lake in Bali, located inside the caldera of the homonymous volcano, we’ll be facing 1,000 meters of ascent today.
-There are several parallel roads going from Ubud to Batur, and all of them have very similar gradients.
+There are several parallel roads from Ubud to Batur, and all have very similar gradients.
 So we decided to go for the smaller one.

-Just outside Ubud, the road begins to rise, but maybe the twenty fewer kilos or the coffee boost, it doesn’t seem so heavy.
-The road is narrow but there is not much traffic and we are soon to cross rice fields, villages, and an infinity of temples.
-At lunch, we stopped to eat the usual rice accompanied by various things, and we already missed Antonio.
+The road is narrow, but there is not much traffic, and we are soon to cross rice fields, villages, and an infinity of temples.
+At lunch, we stopped for the usual rice with various things, and we already missed Antonio.

 Balinese ceremonies and greasy peasy uphills

-In the afternoon we stumble upon a ceremony in a country temple, many women are coming with the classic ritual offerings on top of their heads.
+In the afternoon, we stumble upon a ceremony at a country temple, and many women are coming with the classic ritual offerings on their heads.
 In addition to flowers, incense, and fruit, roast chickens and pig heads are not lacking.
-I’m menstruated, so I’m forbidden to enter the temple.
-Probably in the evening, there will be music and dance but it is still too early to stop and we continue towards Lake Batur.

-The climb begins to get more though, my rear derailleur looks like it’s going to die soon, my chain is constantly on the ground and my hands turn very oily.
 In the last section, we are all pushing our bikes, except Daniele, who, stoic, feels like “the Pantani of the third millennium” (cit.).

 At the top, the rewarding view of Lake Batur and the majestic volcano relieves us all from the suffering.
-We thought we could find a place to camp here, but there are not many possibilities, it’s a bit late and chilly.
-But above all, a guy with a very funny wig intercepts us and drags us to his guest house, he says that he’s a cyclist too and we can sleep there leaving an offer.
+We thought we could find a place to camp here, but there aren’t many options, and it’s a bit late and chilly.

-There is hot water and the wife cooks us dinner.
+There is hot water, and the wife cooks us dinner.
 We put on our socks for the first time in months and sleep under the blankets.
-If we were not in a hurry we would gladly stay here for a couple of days to cool down.
+If we were not in a hurry, we would gladly stay here for a couple of days to cool down.

 Bicycle Touring Bali – Day 2: Around Lake Batur (29km)

-We go to the nearby village, Kintamani, to fix my derailleur and visit the Pura Ulun Danu Batur temple, dedicated to the goddess of lakes and rivers.
-To enter the Balinese temples is mandatory to wear a Sarong, a cloth wrapped around the waist and reaching to the ankles.
-It is possible to rent it on the spot but we have bought two to save money and to be able to enter all the temples, even in those where there are no ticket office and rental services.
+We go to the nearby village of Kintamani to fix my derailleur and visit the Pura Ulun Danu Batur temple, dedicated to the goddess of lakes and rivers.
+To enter the Balinese temples, it is mandatory to wear a Sarong, a cloth wrapped around the waist and reaching to the ankles.

-After paying the entrance fee of 35,000 IDR you have to go through a room where they rent or sell sarongs.
 We point out that we already have ours so we do not need anything, a lady says that we must also wear a belt at the waist, and a piece of cloth, and Daniel must put the traditional hat on his head, we know it is not true.

 She asks us for a crazy price, something like 5 USD, more than a new Sarong.
 After a long discussion in which I pointed out to the lady that trying to defraud people and make money with religion will not be good for her karma, we will only go out by renting the belts for a small charge.